 Fluid dynamics research is a particular area of strength at UNH, where the overarching philosophy is that the best approach to applications associated with complex fluid dynamical problems is through fundamental understanding of the underlying physical processes.
 This understanding is being pursued using a variety of applied mathematical tools including multiscale asymptotic analysis, nonlinear hydrodynamic stability theory, state-of-the-art dynamical systems algorithms, and high-performance numerical simulations.
 Complementary laboratory experiments, also being performed at UNH, and field studies serve to inform these applied mathematical investigations.
 Presently, UNH researchers are studying a diverse array of flow phenomena, including:

 - Coherent structures in shear and convective turbulence

-- Nonlinear waves in stratified, rotating flows and in aeroelastic flutter of airplane wings
+- Nonlinear waves and instabilities in stratified, rotating flows and in aeroelastic flutter of airplane wings

 - Transport and mixing in geophysical and environmental (e.g. porous media) flows, including two-fluid/phase and non-Newtonian flows